 National Economic and Social Rights Initiative

-This training explored whether and how adoption of a human rights framework in the domestic advocacy setting shapes a lawyer’s ethical responsibilities.
+This training explored whether and how the adoption of a human rights framework in the domestic advocacy setting shapes a lawyer’s ethical responsibilities.

 Click here to view the conference agenda.